wdas03/climate-modelling/journal.md

 Because the CONUS dataset is gigantic and my personal computer can't handle it, I decided to do some explorations of objective 1 (from abstract) and play around with some dummy data to predict wildfire spread.
 If this yields fruitful, I think we can continue to explore this route and see how simulations go.

 For more thorough simiulations, we will need to actually factor in variables like wind change (from MERRA data) to represent a more realistic scenario.

+# March 30, 2025
+Worked more on data integration with elevation and slope data, and mainly on problem statement 1 of abstract.md.
+Made some more progress with data curation and planning to test a few ML models.